Positives

 It’s still relevant with all boards except the 21017 Yes Standard.
 That board dramatically changed in width and shape for 2018 and 2019, so it’s no longer relevant.

-The Jones Ultra Mountain Twin is basically a lighter, snappier version of the Jones Mtn Twin, and we like it much better than the LTD from last year.
-Normally, I’d say that the higher price point isn’t worth the “Ultra” tech, but at $79 more, why the hell not?
+The Jones Ultra Mountain Twin is basically a lighter, snappier version of the Jones Mtn Twin.
+We like it much better than the LTD from last year.
+Usually, I’d say that the higher price point isn’t worth the “Ultra” tech, but at $79 more, why the hell not?
 Also, if you can’t get the right size in the Ultra, then the regular version is still a great choice and an honorary favorite.

 So here are some of the differences between the Jones Ultra Mountain Twin and the Jones Mountain Twin: